 In the Recharge Zone, meteoric water moves vertically from the land surface into the Aquifer through faults, fractures, and dissolution features in streambeds and less dominantly via soil infiltration in the karstic uplands.
 After reaching the water table, it then moves more laterally through the Aquifer via groundwater flow paths inside caverns, conduits, and other dissolution features that differ in size.
 Groundwater movement in the western part of the Aquifer is generally to the east and then north (Figure 3-2).
-Groundwater levels throughout the Aquifer are
+Groundwater levels throughout the Aquifer are highly interrelated and, in many areas, correlate well with springflow at Barton Springs (Smith and Hunt, 2004).
+These flow routes are presumed to support subterranean habitat for at least the Barton Springs salamander, if not both Covered Species, because the known locations of the salamander appear associated with primary and secondary flow routes, as shown in Figure 3-2.

-Figure 3-2: Conceptual Hydrology of the Barton Springs segment of the Edwards Aquifer.
-Groundwater flow paths and approximate location of the hydrologic divide that separates the San Antonio segment from the Barton Springs segment of the Edwards Aquifer are shown.
-The Colorado River separates the Barton Springs segment from the Northern segment of the Edwards Aquifer.
-(Source: Adapted by BSEACD from figure in Smith and Hunt, 2004).
+Figure 3-2: Locations of Groundwater Flow Paths and Covered Species Habitat in the Barton Springs segment of the Edwards Aquifer.

+Approximate locations of groundwater flow paths, known habitat of Covered Species, and the hydrologic divide that separates the San Antonio segment from the Barton Springs segment of the Edwards Aquifer are shown.
+The Colorado River hydrologically separates the Barton Springs segment from the Northern segment of the Edwards Aquifer.